ariphidayat/Spring-Security-x-JSON-Web-Token--JWT-/README.md

         }

 *   **Payload**, which contains the claims.
 Claims are statements about an entity (typically, the user) and additional metadata.
-For example the authorization server creates a JWT with username information stored inside it.
+For example the authorization server creates a JWT with user information stored inside it.

         {